Skip to content

 With its rugged rock formations and dramatic views, it reminded us of the many coastal landscapes we had seen during our visit to The Isle of Skye in Scotland!

-Some gorgeous spots to set up your camera are a short 10-minute walk away from the car park and not too strenuous although vertigo-inducing at times, and if you are anything like me, you will not want to be near the edges!
+Some gorgeous spots to set up your camera are a short 10-minute walk away from the car park and not too strenuous although vertigo-inducing at times.

 If you are not too enthralled by photography, then you can head down to the sandy beach and set up camp or explore the coves or many rock pools.